 Instead of you striving to get to the right vendor site to find the drivers you need, OS Deployer comes with a set of pre-added vendor-specific WinPE drivers.
 You can simply access these WinPE drivers from the web-console.
 These vendor and model specific drivers can be filtered and downloaded to your repository based on your needs.
 Besides, you can also download the WinPE drivers from the vendor-specific links provided and have those uploaded to the server.
 Know more on searching and adding drivers

 Right when the image is captured, the image creator component checks for the available third-party drivers in the target computer, fetches them and sends the details to the server.
-These drivers are then stored in the configured driver repository as an automated collection.
+These drivers are then stored in the configured primary driver repository.
 The applicable drivers will then be injected to the target computer automatically right after the OS is deployed.
-Know more on automatic driver repository

 If you are using OS Deployer add-on for Endpoint Central, drivers are also collected from the computers where Endpoint Central agent is installed.
-These drivers are also stored in the configured automatic collection driver repository.
+These drivers are also stored in the configured primary driver repository.

-To ease the driver installation, you can also manually add a set of required drivers to a common network network share and add the share path as a manual driver collection.
+To ease the driver installation, you can also manually add a set of required drivers to a common network network share.
 The applicable drivers from this repository will automatically be installed to the target computers right after OS deployment.Steps to configure driver repository.

 OS Deployer deploys drivers for both local as well as remote offices.
 Let us understand the deployment process for both local and remote offices.